 At the Detroit Zoo

-Two male sandhill cranes found sanctuary at the Detroit Zoo after being rescued and rehabilitated.
+Three male sandhill cranes found sanctuary at the Detroit Zoo after being rescued and rehabilitated.
 One of the cranes was found as a chick in 2002 with a wing problem.
 Rescuers determined he would not survive in the wild.
 The second crane was rescued in 2015 with a badly injured wing.
 His injuries required amputation of the wing tip, leaving him unable to fly.
-The sandhill cranes can be found in a grassy habitat with a pond just west of the guanacos.
+The most recent rescued took place in 2021.
+This bird was found with a rubber band wrapped tightly around his lower beak, which had constricted and cut off blood supply to the area and caused the beak to crack and break off.
+Because of this injury, he would not have survived in the wild.
+A prosthetic beak is being created, but until then he is being given a special diet and has learned a new way to eat.
+The sandhill cranes can be found in a grassy habitat with a pond west of Buddy’s Pizza.

-The sandhill crane is a large-bodied bird with an impressive wingspan, long black legs, a long neck and a short bill.
-It has grey plumage on the body, becoming white or paler grey on the face, chin and upper throat, and a patch of bald red skin on the top of its head.
+Sandhill cranes are large-bodied birds with an impressive wingspan, long black legs, long necks and short bills.
+They have grey plumage on their bodies, becoming white or paler grey on their faces, chins and upper throats, and a patch of bald red skin on the top of their heads.

-The sandhill crane is the most abundant crane species on Earth, renowned for its spectacular mass migrations.
+Sandhill cranes are the most abundant crane species on Earth, renowned for their spectacular mass migrations.

-Even though sandhill crane chicks fledge at around 67 to 75 days, they do not become independent of the parents until they are 9 to 10 months old.
+Even though sandhill cranes chicks fledge at around 67 to 75 days, they do not become independent of the parents until they are 9 to 10 months old.